AndrewOneal/WeatherApp_ASE456/documentation/Andrey-Owen/UserStories/LocationStory.md

 #### *Story 3: Travel Preparation*

-As someone planning a trip, I want a convenient way to check the weather in different locations.
+* **User Story:** As someone planning a trip, I want a convenient way to check the weather in different locations on my android.
+  * This allows me to switch between a selected location and my current location on mobile.

 ##### Scenario:
 1. **Objective**: Obtain weather data for various travel destinations.